Ojay97-hub/Dinosaur-Quiz-/README.md

 ![screenshots of instructions](/assets/readme/instructions.jpg)

+- Clear and simple instructions that outlines the whole point/purpose of the quiz - provides landing/intro page rather than just entering the quiz section.

 #### ALERT

 ![screenshots of alert](/assets/readme/alert.jpg)

+- The alert ensures the user inputs their name prior to starting the quiz.
+This is clear application of a defensive user measure

 #### ANSWER FEEDBACK

 ![screenshots of feedback](/assets/readme/answer-feedback.jpg)
 ![screenshots of feedback](/assets/readme/incorrect-answer-feedback.jpg)

+- Green for correct and red for incorrect helps the user to understand that 1. they are having feedback when they select answer 2.
+That they then cannot change their selected answer.
+This ensures that there is smooth transitioning/good & efficient flow throughout the quiz.

 #### TIMER

 ![screenshots of timer](/assets/readme/timer.jpg)

+- A timer is displayed to force the user to think of a question within a timely manner, which should encourage quiz engagement rather than just staying on one question for a prolonged period of time.
+This prevents the adverse event of the user exiting the application/quiz and promotes completion.

 #### SCORE REVEAL

 ![screenshots of score reveal](/assets/readme/score-reveal.jpg)

+- Once the user has completed the quiz they will be greeted with a personalized message that starts with a congratulations!
+Followed by their name that they entered at the start of the quiz and their achieved score.
+The play again is positioned below to encourage easy replayability.

 #### EXPLANATIONS